-Magnetic resonance imaging (MRI) of brain also allows you to perform magnetic resonance angiography of the brain that does not require direct puncture of the artery supplying the brain.
+Magnetic resonance imaging of the brain also allows performing magnetic resonance angiography of the vessels of the brain, which does not require direct puncture of the artery that supplies the brain.

-Magnetic resonance imaging (MRI) of the brain allows us to obtain a series of thin sections, to construct three-dimensional reconstruction of the study area, highlight the vascular network and even individual nerve trunks passing in the subarachnoid space of the brain.
+Magnetic resonance imaging of the brain allows you to obtain a series of thin sections, build a three-dimensional reconstruction of the area under study, highlight the vasculature, and even individual nerve trunks passing through the subarachnoid space of the brain.

-Magnetic resonance imaging (MRI) of the brain allows us to estimate the amount and position of the ventricular system of the brain.
-On magnetic resonance imaging (MRI) of the brain as well visualized and cisterns of the skull base and other spaces containing cerebrospinal fluid (CSF).
+Magnetic resonance imaging of the brain allows you to assess the volume and position of the ventricular system of the brain.
+On magnetic resonance imaging of the brain, cisterns of the base of the skull and other spaces containing cerebrospinal fluid (CSF) are also well visualized.

-Early diagnosis using magnetic resonance imaging (MRI) of the brain allows early treatment of the identified patient's disease.
+Early diagnosis with the use of magnetic resonance imaging of the brain allows timely treatment of the patient's disease.

-Currently, magnetic resonance imaging (MRI) of the brain came out on top in the diagnosis of many diseases of the brain and its vessels, pushing into the background such invasive techniques such as myelography, and giving the patient ionizing radiation as computed tomography (CT).
+Currently, magnetic resonance imaging of the brain has come to the fore in the diagnosis of most diseases of the brain and its vessels, pushing aside such invasive methods as myelography, and giving the patient's ionizing radiation, such as computed tomography (CT).